oulutan/ACAM_Demo/README.md

 This repo contains the demo code for our action recognition model explained in https://arxiv.org/abs/1812.11631

-TRAINING CODE AVAILABLE AT: https://github.com/oulutan/ActorConditionedAttentionMaps
+**TRAINING CODE AVAILABLE AT**: https://github.com/oulutan/ActorConditionedAttentionMaps

 If you use this work, please cite our paper: